 Nursing Home Abuse

 In the United States, more than 1.5 million seniors live in nursing homes or assisted living facilities.
-In a recent congressional report, over 30% of the nation’s nursing homes were cited for an abuse violation which caused harm between January 1999 and January 2001.
+In a recent congressional report, over 30% of the nation’s nursing homes were cited for an abuse violation which caused harm to a nursing home resident.
 Over 2,500 of those violations were serious enough to cause actual harm or to place residents in immediate danger of death or serious injury.

 If you have a loved one who is a resident of a nursing home, identifying potential abuse requires careful monitoring.
 Because many nursing home residents have limited communication abilities, family and friends must vigilantly look for the signs of nursing home abuse on their visits to the facility.